Manchester, Sheffield and Lincolnshire Railway: West Cheshire Railway

-The West Cheshire Railway was incorporated on 11 July 1861.
+The West Cheshire Railway was incorporated by the West Cheshire Railways Act 1861 (24 & 25 Vict. c. cxliii) on 11 July 1861.
 Although a line from Northwich to Chester had been proposed, the powers were limited to a line as far as Mouldsworth, then running north to Helsby.
 In 1862 a second attempt to get approval for the line to Chester was also refused, although a short branch to Winsford was allowed.
 Construction was rather delayed, and the line from Northwich to Helsby opened for goods traffic on 1 September 1869, and for passenger trains on 22 June 1870; the Winsford branch opened in 1870.